XcomReborn/Text_To_Speech_Chatbot/README.md

 Set the connection channel and admin name to your twitch name then press the connect button.

-## Bot Commands. - All commands to be set by the user and enabled/disabled.
+## Bot Commands. - All commands can be set by the user and enabled/disabled in the commands menu.

 ### default Bot commands for Streamer/AdminUserName: